jacky18008/WordBank-Codingly/README.md

 # WordBank-Codingly

-Workbank is such an importmant tool while taking tests like Toefl and GRE, however, writing a tidy wordbank by hand is so difficult for some people like me.
+Workbank is such an importmant tool while taking test like Toefl or GRE, however, writing a tidy wordbank by hand is so difficult for some people like me.

 Though managing our wordbank in json files sounds a good idea,